Local journalism students get the opportunity to interview the Blue Angels - NewsBreak

 Local journalism students get the opportunity to interview the Blue Angels

-The Oceana airshow is a chance for the public to get up close and personal with the Navy and learn what they do.
+VIRGINIA BEACH, Va.
+(WAVY) — The NAS Oceana airshow is a chance for the public to get up close and personal with the Navy and learn what they do.
 For some local students, that up close and personal experience included talking one on one with the US Navy Blue Angels.

-Students from VA Beach Public Schools, Chesapeake and Norfolk were invited onboard NAS Oceana Thursday morning.
+Students from Virginia Beach Public Schools, Chesapeake and Norfolk were invited onboard NAS Oceana Thursday morning.

 They were able to ask questions about the jets the Blue Angels fly, the demonstration, the Navy, and any other questions they had.